swift-nav/libsbp/HOWTO.md

    running a release.
 [Install Nixpkgs](https://nixos.org/nix/download.html) and then run `nix-shell` prior to running `make all`.

-2. Run make targets for each language and re-tag.
+3. Run make targets for each language and re-tag.
 For python:

     ```shell
     make python
     git add python/sbp/RELEASE-VERSION
-    git commit -m 'INCREMENTED_TAG'
+    git commit -m 'Release <INCREMENTED_TAG>'
-    git tag -f -a INCREMENTED_TAG -m "Version INCREMENTED_TAG of libsbp."
+    git tag -f -a INCREMENTED_TAG -m "Version <INCREMENTED_TAG> of libsbp."
     ```

    For Java, jsonschema, and Protobuf (these should not require bumping the git tag,